spacenectar/box-tracker/docs/index.md

 It is a living document and will be updated as and when new guidelines are agreed.

+## Development Setup

+- [NX Monorepo](./development-setup/nx.md) - Guide to the NX monorepo structure and commands
+- [Docker Setup](./development-setup/docker.md) - Instructions for using Docker with Box Tracker
+- [DevKit](./development-setup/devkit.md) - Guide to using the DevKit tmux development environment

 ## Storybook

 All Jackanory applications are documented with [Storybook](https://storybook.js.org/).